ahmedgabers/katacoda-scenarios/ifs-day01/Task07/step2.md

 5- Create a volume for the logs.txt so that when the application is shut down the logs are not destroyed.
 And when restarted it continues to write into the same logs.txt.

+Save the Dockerfile as Dockerfile.backend in Day01/ directory